What if I already have extensive experience operating heavy equipment or as a mechanic technician?+

 What is the hourly pay rate of an Apprentice Operating Engineer?+

-Apprentices are paid at a slightly lower rate than journeyman operators whose pay rate ranges from approximately $23.00 to $29.00 per hour.
-Pay rate for operator apprentices range from $18.00 to $27.00 per hour depending on the current year of apprenticeship, the class of machine being operated and/or the job classification.
+Apprentices are paid at a slightly lower rate than Journeyworkers whose pay rate ranges from approximately $23.00 to $31.00 per hour.
+Pay rate for Operator Apprentices range from $18.00 to $29.00 per hour depending on the current year of apprenticeship, the class of machine being operated and/or the job classification.

 What Will this Opportunity Cost Me?+

-The majority of apprentice training costs are paid by the union members, employers and employer associations.
-Although the Program is tuition free, there are minimal costs involved such as a small application fee, the cost of books used in classroom training and union membership fees.
+The majority of Apprentice training costs are paid by the union members, employers and employer associations.
+Although this Program is tuition free, there are minimal costs involved such as a small application fee, the cost of books used in classroom training and union membership fees.

 What is a Heavy Equipment Mechanic Technician?+

 Heavy Equipment Mechanic Technicians play a vital role in the timely completion of construction projects by ensuring that all equipment in the fleet is in safe, top working condition.
 The work of a Heavy Equipment Mechanic Technician can be very demanding.
 Long hours of work in all types of weather may be required.
 But, those with a willingness to succeed can find themselves in a very rewarding life-long career.